Why do it at all?

 - Broken spokes, especially on the rear wheel which takes the load.
 These seem more common than I'd ever realised; I've spoken to several LEJOG'ers who've experienced this.
 Spokes are not something people normally think about when buying a bike, but if you pay attention to making sure you have a good strong wheel before you go then you shouldn't have any problems.

 The other issue I had at the end of my trip was an ineffective rear brake.
-This started to degrade not long after leaving Inverness and stopped being of any use whatsoever for the last 2-3 days - and unfortunately I'd passed the last of the bike shops by then!
+This started to degrade not long after leaving Inverness and stopped being of any use whatsoever for the last 2-3 days - and unfortunately I'd passed the last of the bike shops by then.
 I assumed the brake pads had completely worn out; tightening the brake adjusters had no effect.
 What I (annoyingly) hadn't realised at the time was quite how simple it was to fix - there was another bracket on the brakes themselves (that was not obviously a moveable part) which with a quick one-quarter turn adjusted the brake pads in some other way and breathed new life into them.
-I'd cycled for 3 days without a rear brake and 2 seconds is all it would have taken to fix it - I had to laugh when my bike shop showed me (otherwise I think I'd have cried...)
+I'd cycled for 3 days without a rear brake and 2 seconds is all it would have taken to fix it - I had to laugh when the mechanic at my bike shop showed me (otherwise I think I'd have cried...)

 Many bike shops, including the high street chains, run bike maintenance classes.
 Even if it's just a 1 hour overview session then it's worth attending one of these before you set off - especially if you'll be riding LEJOG solo.
 They do generally only cover the basics such as repairing a puncture (and not often how to change a spoke or adjust a weird design brake - the two things I'd have benefitted from!) but they can be a great refresher with fresh tips to pick up even if you already know most of it.